thogiti/Summa-Solvency-Ops/PaperReview - Broken Proofs of Solvency in Blockchain Custodial Wallets and Exchanges.md

 ## Vulnerable Summation Tree

 ### Exploitation Process (Fig 1 & 2)
-1. Initial Setup: The summation tree is constructed with each node's hash field defined as h(vl+vr ∣∣ h(l) ∣∣ h(r)), where vl and vr are the values of the left and right child nodes, respectively, and l and r denote the child nodes themselves.
+1. Initial Setup: The summation tree is constructed with each node's hash field defined as `h(v_l+v_r ∣∣ h(l) ∣∣ h(r))`, where `v_l` and `v_r` are the values of the left and right child nodes, respectively, and `l` and `r` denote the child nodes themselves.
-2. Manipulation: The exchange manipulates the computation for each parent node in the tree to only reflect the maximum value of the children's summed values (vl + vr).
-This is done by computing each parent as h(max(vl + vr) ∣∣ h(l) ∣∣ h(r)), effectively creating a different "version" of the liabilities tree without detection by clients.
+2. Manipulation: The exchange manipulates the computation for each parent node in the tree to only reflect the maximum value of the children's summed values `(v_l + v_r)`.
+This is done by computing each parent as `h(max(v_l + v_r) ∣∣ h(l) ∣∣ h(r))`, effectively creating a different "version" of the liabilities tree without detection by clients.
 3. Understating Liabilities: Through this manipulation, the exchange can understate its total liabilities.
-For example, if two children have values vl = 5 and vr = 0, only the higher value (in this case, vl) would contribute to the parent's value, ignoring the other liabilities.
+For example, if two children have values `v_l = 5` and `v_r = 0`, only the higher value (in this case, `v_l`) would contribute to the parent's value, ignoring the other liabilities.
 4. Client Deception: A client receives a proof with a valid Merkle path that appears correct but does not accurately reflect all liabilities.
 This allows the exchange to report less than its actual total liabilities, potentially to the extent of only reporting the highest individual user balance as its total liabilities.

 ### Mitigation Strategy
 1. Tree Redefinition: The mitigation strategy involves redefining the hash field of each node in the tree to include both the left and right child values separately, alongside their hashes.
-Specifically, each node is defined as h(vl ∣∣ vr ∣∣ h(l) ∣∣ h(r)).
+Specifically, each node is defined as `h(v_l ∣∣ v_r ∣∣ h(l) ∣∣ h(r))`.
-2. Elimination of Manipulation: By including both vl and vr separately in the node's hash, the exchange cannot manipulate the tree to understate liabilities without detection.
+2. Elimination of Manipulation: By including both `v_l` and `v_r` separately in the node's hash, the exchange cannot manipulate the tree to understate liabilities without detection.
 This construction ensures that the summation of liabilities is accurately represented at each node, preventing the creation of alternate "versions" of the liabilities tree.

 ## Short Hash Collisions
 ### Exploitation of Short Hash Collisions